The Carnivorous Plant FAQ Field Trip Report -

 A few oddities:

-The enormous resin pitcher plant model (the pitcher mouth is about 2 meters off the ground!) is on display at the Big Thicket Visitor Center.
-This is on road 69/287, about 12 km north of Kountze, at the intersection with Hwy 420.
-The Visitor Center has excellent exhibits and is a great place to spend a few minutes buying trinkets or letting your eyes recover from the bright Big Thicket sun.
+The Big Thicket Visitor Center is on road 69/287, about 12 km north of Kountze, at the intersection with Hwy 420.
+It has some lovely displays, including the resin pitcher plant model shown above.
+That model is enormous--the pitcher mouth is about 2 meters off the ground!
+The Visitor Center is a great place to spend a few minutes buying trinkets, while you let your eyes recover from the bright Big Thicket sun.

 The Big Thicket encourages exploration of its biological treasures, so visitors without benefit of a guide like Mike would do well to stop by the Visitor Center to get tips on places to visit.
 In addition to the Pitcher Plant Trail, there is a Sundew Trail in the "Hickory Creek Savannah Unit", accessed from hwy 2827 which heads west from 69/287 about 10km north of the Visitor Center.